SCHISMS, SECTS, AND BREAKAWAY GROUPS

 "THERE IS NO HUMAN AUTHORITY OVER THE LOCAL CHURCH." - CASEY RAYMER, VINE CHURCH

-While Raymer does not name Steve Morgan directly, his lengthy repudiation of the Apostle’s role in modern times seems unmistakably aimed at Morgan, whom other Network pastors have endorsed for his Apostolic authority.
+While Raymer does not name Steve Morgan directly, his lengthy repudiation of the Apostle’s role in modern times seems aimed at Morgan, whom other Network pastors have endorsed for his Apostolic authority.
 Raymer’s other remarks on leadership reiterate familiar Network teachings, such as his statement that following leaders is “joy for the leader and an advantage to the follower” (57m 12s, line 698), an idea echoed in Steve Morgan’s 2011 teaching, which describes it as "delightful” when “leaders are leading and followers are following.”
 Raymer also suggests that congregants who are “confused about what it actually means to follow their leader” could cause pastors to overstep (55m 52s, line 686).

 Raymer did not repudiate his 2022 defense of Morgan, which included misinformation about Morgan’s 1987 arrest and praise for the “culture of transparency” that Morgan fostered, nor did he address the letter distributed on his behalf which dismissed allegations of spiritual abuse as “unbiblical, unproductive, and harmful to Jesus' church.”